 This step could also be titled "Make a plan."
 Since you're splitting your data out into multiple dimensions, figuring out where everything belongs may take some thought.
 In fact, there's a whole separate topic on the subject.
-Read how to structure your application.
+Read how to structure your app.

 Importing data from Excel sounds simple at first.
 Say you have a list of contacts and companies like the one in the following figure.
 Since Company information should live in one table, and Contact-related information (like First Name and Last Name) belongs in a different table, you'll need to do two imports, each into a different Quick Base table.
 But, how do you know which contacts belong to which company?
 For instance, in the illustrated spreadsheet below, John Smith is related to the company Smithco.
 Angie Stone is too.
 To maintain both these connections, you must import columns from your Excel spreadsheet in a specific order.
-You must start with the master table.
-The master is the "one" in the one-to-many relationship between tables.
+You must start with the parent table.
+The parent is the "one" in the one-to-many relationship between tables.
 (Read more about relationships.)

 For best results when importing data from Excel, your data must fit the structure that works well in Quick Base.
 By cleaning up before import, you save yourself work later.
 Read Prepare Excel Data for Import for more information.

-You don't want to create duplicate records in your Quick Base application.
-So the first step is to reduce the master list down to unique values.
+You don't want to create duplicate records in your Quick Base app.
+So the first step is to reduce the parent list down to unique values.
 To filter in Excel, highlight the column then select Data > Filter > Advanced Filter.
 The Advanced Filter dialog box appears.
 Turn on the Unique records only checkbox and click OK.
 Excel then shows only one instance of records that previously had duplicates.